Airbus SE (AIR.PA) (EPA:AIR) Given a €68.00 Price Target by Barclays Analysts

-Barclays set a €68.00 ($80.00) target price on Airbus SE (AIR.PA) (EPA:AIR) in a report released on Thursday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Barclays set a €68.00 ($80.00) price objective on Airbus SE (AIR.PA) (EPA:AIR) in a report published on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Airbus SE provides aerospace products, services, and solutions in the Netherlands and internationally.
 The company operates in three segments: Airbus, Airbus Helicopters, and Airbus Defence and Space segments.
 The Airbus segment develops, manufactures, markets, and sells commercial jet aircraft of approximately 100 seats; and regional turboprop aircraft and aircraft components, as well as provides aircraft conversion and related services.